snowdriftcoop/snowdrift/definition-lookup-aid/README.md

     The below lists packages not found in your Hackage indices.
 Ignore the Snowdrift packages Snowdrift, crowdmatch, run-persist and "scripts".
-They are of course local and not pulled from Hacakge.
+They are of course local and not pulled from Hackage.
 The others need to be handled in Step Thee of unpack.sh.
 3. `cat unpack.log | grep "not found"`